 Art & Design Program

 Delta College's Art Department emphasizes the importance of a strong foundation in Art & Design education, including the development of students’ academic, conceptual, creative, critical, formal, historical, technical, and theoretical skills.
-All program courses are chronologically sequenced to prepare students for later specializations in a variety of Art, Art History and Design fields.
-Students successfully completing the Art & Design Program requirements receive an Associate of Fine Arts degree.
+Students completing the Art & Design Program requirements receive an Associate of Fine Arts degree.

-2nd Year - During their second year, students begin to explore more specialized areas of art, art history and design.
-They may take courses in Architectural History, Ceramics, Contemporary Art History, Digital Animation, Digital Media, Figure Drawing, Graphic Design, Painting, Photography, Sculpture, Web Design, and more.
-Second year students may elect to take a for-credit Art & Design internship at regional Art Museums, Design businesses, Photography studios or Print shops.
-In addition to enrolling in Art & Design program courses, full-time Art & Design students should also complete all necessary MACRAO approved General Education courses during their third and fourth semesters.
+During their second year, students begin to explore more specialized areas of art, art history and design.
+They take courses in Architectural History, Ceramics, Contemporary Art History, Digital Animation, Digital Media, Figure Drawing, Graphic Design, Painting, Photography, Sculpture, Web Design, and more.
+In addition to enrolling in Art & Design program courses, full-time Art & Design students also complete all necessary MACRAO approved General Education courses during their third and fourth semesters.

-Beyond the classroom - Delta's Art & Design Department offers year-round exhibitions in the College's S-wing Art Gallery.
+Delta's Art & Design Department offers year-round exhibitions in the College's S-wing Art Gallery.
 Students may attend formal artist lectures or informal gallery talks in conjunction with exhibitions.
 They have opportunities to exhibit their studio course work in an annual Delta Art & Design Student exhibition, and to enter work into regional, state-wide and/or national art and design student competitions and exhibitions.
-Students may also participate in the college's study abroad programs.